 The Expert also reviewed a sampling of the logs.
 The review found that staff does not consistently log sufficient information for the Expert to determine if the incarcerated persons with disabilities accept or refuse the out-of-cell opportunity and the amount of time the incarcerated persons with disabilities spend out-of-cell.

-Some of the logs do not reflect the disabled incarcerated person identifiers (name and booking number) for cases where there are multiple disabled incarcerated persons in a dorm/tank.
+Some of the logs do not reflect the disabled incarcerated person identifiers (name and booking number) for cases where there are multiple disabled incarcerated persons in a housing unit.

-The County reports that "Guardian RFID," when implemented, will have the ability to track and report on the out-of-cell time for incarcerated persons.
+The County previously reported that the "Guardian RFID," when implemented, will have the ability to track and report on the out-of-cell time for incarcerated persons.